×

 After deliberations, the Joint Task Force decided to have members spend one more week reviewing the draft and noting any specific provisional, linguistic, or stylistic changes, and then use those edits as a starting point for the next meeting.
 There were no public comments after the meeting.

 The Joint Task Force will hold its next public meeting on November 18, 2022, and plans to ratify the final report by that date.
-More information about the Joint Task Force, the worker misclassification proposal, and future meetings is available here.
 Updates will be posted to this blog as the matter progresses.

 The legal team at Miller Shah LLP has extensive experience representing worker misclassification matters.
 If you have any questions regarding this subject or this post, please contact Chiharu Sekino (cgsekino@millershah.com).
 The Firm can also be reached toll-free at (866) 540-5505.